A comprehensive guide to Seascape photography.

 The tide can both expose or hide rock formations so keep this in mind while planning your shoot.

-Once you find your spot and conditions are starting to become favourable the first step is to setup your tripod, now this is where years of experience have thought me to extend the narrower legs on your tripod to lift the joint (twist lock or clasp) out of the sand and water.
+Once you find your spot and conditions are starting to become favourable the first step is to set up your tripod, now this is where years of experience have thought me to extend the narrower legs on your tripod to lift the joint (twist-lock or clasp) out of the sand and water.
 This should help prolong the life of your tripod and make it easier to clean later.
 If your setting up on sand then press the legs firmly into the sand, this will help prevent vibrations and stop the legs being dragged by the backwash of the wave.
-If your actually at the waters edge then wait for a wave to come in and as it retreats back out to sea press firmly down on your tripod and it will sink well below the sands surface.
-This has two effects in that it helps to stabalise the tripod with the weight of the sand around the legs and it also prevents the retreating water from digging under the legs and undermining your tripods stability.
-I use Manfrotto Tripods and they are solid and very durable
+If you're actually at the waters edge then wait for a wave to come in and as it retreats back out to sea press firmly down on your tripod and it will sink well below the surface of the sand.
+This has two effects in that it helps to stabilise the tripod with the weight of the sand around the legs and it also prevents the retreating water from digging under the legs and undermining the stability of your tripod.
+I only use heavy solid and durable tripods.

-Next place the camera on the tripod and put your bag securely over your sholder, never leave your bag on the sand near the tide incase of sudden swells.
+Next, place the camera on the tripod and put your bag securely over your shoulder, never leave your bag on the sand near the tide in case of sudden swells.
 Get your light readings and workout what filters you need depending on the effect you want.
 I usually meter off the sun as this is the part of the image we need to correctly expose first and then work backwards from there.

 So which filters do we use and when?